nicholasjones14/friendly-collab-party/README.md

 <!-- small change -->
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3835657.svg)](https://doi.org/10.5281/zenodo.3835657)

-# Developing Collaborative Document
+# Developing Collaborative Documents

-**References used in this course are taken from [Mozilla Science Lab's Study Group Orientation](https://mozillascience.github.io/study-group-orientation/) and Kirstie Whitaker's presentation on [Friendly GitHub Intro](https://github.com/KirstieJane/friendly-github-intro):**

-* This workshop was first run in 2021 using this [presentation](https://docs.google.com/presentation/d/1r4_bFMSKVKzWJ-5kJr9iwplpTrbCWLxpviYGWOXJIhk/edit#slide=id.ge33bccbef9_0_18) and has been revised with new material for 2022.
-Please find your specific workshop from the list below which will link directly to the slides that were used in your session.
+* **This workshop was first run in 2021 using this [presentation](https://docs.google.com/presentation/d/1r4_bFMSKVKzWJ-5kJr9iwplpTrbCWLxpviYGWOXJIhk/edit#slide=id.ge33bccbef9_0_18) and has been revised with new material for 2022.
+Please find your specific workshop from the list below which will link directly to the slides that were used in your session.**
    * If you are part of the **Pharmaco-Epi Group**, please refer to [this presentation](https://docs.google.com/presentation/d/1kC3r1xqU-8aT-bkhPm3F5SHz_FJxQPwz3UAy609xN7I/edit?usp=sharing).
-   * If you were at CarpentriesCon in 2022 learning how to Git Good, your presentation is [here](https://docs.google.com/presentation/d/14KdDH-EFWffmBBfoAzg0VfjIb89-oEnu/edit#slide=id.g142ff236b53_0_97)
+   * If you were at **CarpentriesCon in 2022** learning how to Git Good, your presentation is [here](https://docs.google.com/presentation/d/14KdDH-EFWffmBBfoAzg0VfjIb89-oEnu/edit#slide=id.g142ff236b53_0_97)
    * If you attened the **Effective Collaboration in a Distributed World Workshop from Tools, Practices and Systems**, your presentation is [here](https://docs.google.com/presentation/d/1vEbbWqZKhE12gte1HdO0edhzuMO-zgTrR8hzGXoNwx0/edit#slide=id.g1404f6c031e_2_152).

+References used in this course are taken from [Mozilla Science Lab's Study Group Orientation](https://mozillascience.github.io/study-group-orientation/) and Kirstie Whitaker's presentation on [Friendly GitHub Intro](https://github.com/KirstieJane/friendly-github-intro).

 ### About this repository